asmichi/ProcessPipeline/README.md

 # Asmichi.ProcessPipeline
-A .NET library for creating child processes and child process pipelines.
-Easier, less error-prone, more flexible than `System.Diagnostics.Process`.
+A .NET library that provides functionality for creating child processes.
+Easier, less error-prone, more flexible than `System.Diagnostics.Process` at creating child processes.

 This library can be obtained via [NuGet](https://www.nuget.org/packages/Asmichi.ProcessPipeline/).